-So, if I give you a sentence "I was sleeping", then you know there is no object and this much of information would be helpful and you can see, what is the verb here?
-"Sleep" so the verb "sleep" is an intransitive verb, but that we can deduct from a sentence.
-If I just give you a verb and ask you to tell me whether it is a transitive or intransitive, how would you know?
+Professor: Sleep.
+So, the verb sleep is an intransitive verb.
+But that we can deduct from a sentence.
+If I just give you a verb and ask you to tell me whether it is a transitive or intransitive?
+How would you know?
 There is no way to find out.
+That is not apparent, what we mean is that is not apparent, we need to know just a little thing.
+Keep in mind it is different from gender.
+What did I tell you about gender?

-But that is not apparent, what we mean is that is not apparent.
-We need to know just little thing.
-Keep in mind, it is different from gender, what did I tell you about gender?
 Gender of a word is arbitrarily assigned.
-A chair is feminine; there is no intrinsic rule, which tells us chair must be feminine okay that is arbitrarily assigned.
-But this is not arbitrary; there is a pattern in it.
-The pattern is very simple, let us look at these sentences.
+A chair is feminine.
+There is no intrinsic rule which tells us chairs must be feminine.
+That is arbitrarily assigned, but this is not arbitrary, there is a pattern in it.
+The pattern is very simple.